valuex/WebRemoter4PC/README.md

 **Python HTTP Server to Remote Control Zoom Videoconferencing**

 # Features
-* Voice controll is supported.
-HAH
+* Voice controll is supported by using your voice input IME. :-D
+* support to define user preferred search engine
+* Multiple users are supported
-* Plenty of terminals are supported, all needed is one browser
+* One-click, no need to install app on user's mobilephone, all needed is one browser.
-* One-click, portable.
-* Easy to understand help screen for non-technical users.
+* Easy to use for non-technical users.
 * Completely customizable.
   * Appearance
   * Functions